 Red rice

-Red rice is a variety of rice that is colored red by its anthocyanin content.
+Red rice is rice that is colored red due to natural anthocyanin content.
 It is usually eaten unpolished or partially polished, and has a red bran layer, rather than the more common pale brown.
 Red rice has a nutty flavor.
 It has the highest nutritional value[quantify] among rices eaten with the bran intact.[citation needed]

 Health claims